You are currently viewing Food Hygiene Inspections Frequencies Are Changing – What To Expect

 If the business owner does not agree with the Food Hygiene Rating or enforcement action, as stated in the letter from the EHO, an appeal can be made.
 The letter or notice will explain how to appeal a decision by the inspector.

 The business owner has 21 days from the date the notification is received to display the food hygiene rating sticker in a prominent place.
 This could be the front door of the premises, or on a window adjacent to the front door.
 Currently only food businesses in Wales and Northern Ireland are required by law to display their sticker.
-It is currently voluntary for food businesses to display their food hygiene rating sticker in England.
+It is currently voluntary for food businesses in England to display their food hygiene rating sticker.

 Consequences For Failing To Display The Sticker